 If you receive a notice that you've been overpaid and you don't believe you were actually overpaid, or you disagree with the amount of overpayment, you can file an appeal.
 In your appeal, you must explain why you believe you haven't been overpaid or why the amount of overpayment is wrong.

-To appeal an SSI or SSDI overpayment notice, you'll need to either:
+Appeal the overpayment.
+To appeal an SSI or SSDI overpayment notice, you'll need to do either one of the following:

-If you receive a Social Security overpayment notice and agree that you were overpaid the amount stated on the notice, but you believe that you shouldn't have to pay the money back, you can file a request for waiver with Form SSA-632-BK (see above link).
+Request a waiver.
+If you receive a Social Security overpayment notice and agree that you were overpaid the amount stated on the notice, but you believe that you shouldn't have to pay the money back, you can file a request for waiver with Form SSA-632-BK.
 For Social Security to approve your waiver, you must prove two things:

-If the SSA denies your request for reconsideration or waiver, you can file an appeal.
+If the waiver request is denied.
+If the SSA denies your request for reconsideration or waiver, you can file an appeal of the denial of the waiver request.

 If you don't repay the overpayment, Social Security can take several steps to recover the disability overpayment under the law.
 Some of the actions Social Security can take include: